tlswg/tls13-spec/draft-ietf-tls-tls13.md

 draft-05

-- Prohibit SSL negotiation for backwards compatibility.
+- Prohibit SSL or RC4 negotiation for backwards compatibility.

 - Fix which MS is used for exporters.